Are Pedestrian Accidents in North Carolina Getting Worse?

 - Failing to obey traffic laws: Motorists who ignore traffic signs or signals are more likely to hit pedestrians, especially at intersections.
 In other cases, motorists may not yield to pedestrians.

-These are only handful of reasons why pedestrian accidents occur.
+These are only a handful of reasons why pedestrian accidents occur.
 It may be possible for a survivor or their family members to secure damages from the parties responsible for the accident.
 The North Carolina personal injury lawyers at Riddle & Brantley, LLP have experience helping victims of pedestrian accidents.

 At Riddle & Brantley, LLP, Justice Counts.